-The valve assembly is designed to avoid the accumulation of air and vapor in service (based on the use of oil with a specific gravity of 0.945), and does not require any action by the user to purge air or vapor from the assembly following installation or use on the engine system.
+The valve assembly is designed to avoid the accumulation of air and fuel vapor in service (based on the use of diesel fuel with a specific gravity of 0.810), and does not require any action by the user to purge air or vapor from the assembly following installation or use on the engine system.

-The valve is also designed such that during normal operation or storage, condensed water vapor does not accumulate within any part of the assembly in such a way as to cause damage or deterioration.
+The valve is also designed such that during normal operation or storage, fuel or condensed water vapor does not accumulate within any part of the assembly in such a way as to cause damage or deterioration.

-When removed from the engine system, it is possible to drain all oil, condensed water vapor, or other contaminants from the assembly without further disassembly.
+When removed from the engine system, it is possible to drain all fuel, condensed water vapor, or other contaminants from the assembly without further disassembly.